States Reduce Inequality

 - Sept.
 24, 2014 – Los Angeles City Council votes 12 to 3 to increase the minimum wage for hotel workers in the city from an average of nearly $10 an hour to $15.37 an hour.
 Beginning in July 2015, the increase will go into effect for hotels with at least 300 rooms—expanding to hotels with at least 150 rooms by 2016.
 The measure is expected to cover at least 40 hotels and, depending on the analysis, anywhere from 5,300 to 13,500 workers.

-- May 19, 2015 – Los Angeles becomes nation’s largest city to increase its minimum wage from $9 an hour to $15 by 2020, when City Council votes 14-1 vote in favor of $15 minimum.
-Measure is expected to affect almost 50% of LA City work force of 800,000 and put pressure on LA County to follow suit.
-Wages will go up in steps over five years – to $10.50 in July 2016, $12 in 20917, $13 in 2018 and $14.25 in 2019, to reach $15 in 2010.
+- May 19, 2015 – Los Angeles becomes the nation’s largest city to increase its minimum wage from $9 an hour to $15 by 2020 when the City Council votes 14-1 vote in favor of $15 minimum.
+The measure is expected to affect almost 50% of LA City work force of 800,000 and put pressure on LA County to follow suit.
+Wages will go up in steps over five years – to $10.50 in July 2016, $12 in 20917, $13 in 2018, and $14.25 in 2019, to reach $15 in 2010.
 Businesses with fewer than 25 employees will have an extra year to carry out plan.
-Starting in 2022, annual increases will be based on Consumer Price Index average of last 20 years.
-Mayor Eric Garcetti, a Democrat, had proposed somewhat smaller increase last fall but said he would sign the wage hike bill.
+Starting in 2022, annual increases will be based on the Consumer Price Index average of the last 20 years.
+Mayor Eric Garcetti, a Democrat, had proposed a somewhat smaller increase last fall but said he would sign the wage hike bill.
 “We’re leading the country.
 We’re not going to wait for Washington to lift Americans out of poverty,” Garcetti told The New York Times.
 “We have too many adults struggling to be living off a poverty wage.
 This will re-establish some of the equilibrium we’ve had in the past.”